Cray-HPE/docs-csm/operations/multi-tenancy/Remove_a_Tenant.md

 This will remove the Slurm pods from the tenant namespace, but leave the persistent volumes (to avoid data loss if the cluster is recreated).

-In addition, remove any tenant-specific Ansible vars files in the `group_vars` directory of the `slurm-config-management` VCS repository.
+In addition, remove any tenant-specific Ansible variables in the `group_vars` directory of the `slurm-config-management` VCS repository.

 ## Delete the tenant's custom resource (CR)